Kittycatangel/Diabetes-disease-detection/README.md

 c) Support vector machines: linear and RBF kernel

+# Find the best correlated factors for diabetes

+To find the correlated factors, we can use corr() and build he correlation matrix.

+The 3 top correlated facors the most influential on diabetes are: glucosee, age and BMI.
+Therefore we will include only these factors in our model.

 # Logistc regression

 The result of training the model should use an average of 0.7617737525632263.